JAGUARAVI/JagCmdHandler/docs/classes/ApplicationCommandHandler.md

 ▸ **getLanguage**(`client`, `interaction`): `Promise`<`string`\>

-Extend this function to return the language you want to use for error embeds.
+Extend this function to return the language you want to use for error Embeds.

 #### Parameters